Windsander/Guideof-MultimediaArchitect/Chapter_1/Language/cn/References_1.md

 **[7]** Terminology A. American national standard[J].
 ANSI S1, 2006: 1-1994.

 **[8]** Azamian, Mohammadali & Kabir, Ehsanollah.
 (2019).
 Synthesizing the note-specific atoms based on their fundamental frequency, used for single-channel musical source separation.
 Multimedia Tools and Applications.
 78. 10.1007/s11042-018-7060-8.

+**[9]** Grove G, Sadie S, Tyrrell J, et al. The new Grove dictionary of music and musicians[J].
+(No Title), 1980.

+**[10]** Capecchi D. Leonhard Euler between mathematics and natural philosophy: An introduction to natural science Anleitung zur Naturlehre[J].
+Handbook of the History and Philosophy of Mathematical Practice, 2020: 1-53.

+**[11]** Cohn R. Introduction to neo-riemannian theory: a survey and a historical perspective[J].
+Journal of Music Theory, 1998: 167-180.